NLnetLabs/rpki-doc/source/krill/failure-scenarios.rst

 Failure of one of the Repository Servers
 """"""""""""""""""""""""""""""""""""""""

-When a repository server running the web server and/or rsyncd goes down or the service dies, the load balancer should mitigate the issue.
+When a repository server running the web server and/or rsyncd server goes down or the service dies, the load balancer should mitigate the issue.
 An error should be generated and the failed instance should be taken out of the pool.
 During this failure, Relying party software will continue to be able to download and verify ROAs from the other repository servers that are configured.

 In the extreme case when all repository servers become unavailable, Relying Party software that has already downloaded the repository content will use